Quimper Wildlife Corridor

 In the late 1800s, Port Townsend was anticipated to be the terminus for the Pan-Pacific Railroad.
 Dense development was planned on 50-by-100-foot lots throughout what is now the Quimper Wildlife Corridor.
 Today, these undeveloped forests and wetlands are threaded with miles of recreational trails that locals and visitors use for walking, biking, bird watching, and horseback riding.
 These trails also form part of Port Townsend’s city-wide non-motorized transportation network.
 Sewer and water pipes lie below some of the trails, and a manhole in the Winona wetland is a reminder that much of this greenbelt is still at risk of development.

 Together as a community, we are gradually protecting a connected greenbelt that will stay wild forever, for the benefit of both people and wildlife.
 We continue to work with the City of Port Townsend, Jefferson County, community groups, and local residents on this ambitious project.
-Since 1995 we have raised more than two million dollars to purchase properties – now totaling more than 245 acres – for the long-term protection of the Quimper Wildlife Corridor.
-A management plan for the corridor (see Additional Resources below) was adopted by the City of Port Townsend in 2008.
-This plan guides the collaborative stewardship of this community resource.

 An Opportunity for the Future — the Quimper Wildlife Corridor Challenge